 “A fantastic retreat.
 The presenters were fantastic, easy to listen to, and open to honestly answering all our questions.
 This retreat was a great ‘jump start’ to get back to writing.”

 “I found both Lois and Tracie to be engaging and inspirational leaders.
 They have supported my ability to develop a research portfolio and to see myself as a leader within my program in the area of scholarship.
 I loved hearing about and seeing examples from our leaders and sharing with participants.
 I appreciated hearing about the realities of research!”

-Just 45 minutes from the Ottawa airport, the world-famous Wakefield Mill is nestled in the heart of the Gatineau Hills and is a must-experience location, especially in the fall.
-The two-night accommodations and meals are included in the registration fees.
+Just 30 minutes south of the Ottawa airport, Strathmere is considered Ottawa’s retreat, spa and culinary destination.
+Strathmere is a hotel and spa located just outside of downtown Ottawa, close to Manotick and Barrhaven.
+It is a must-experience location, especially in the fall.
+The two-night accommodations and all meals are included in the registration fees.

 $1700 per person